-1. Tropical and sub-tropical grasses have higher cell wall content than do grasses of temperate areas and the digestibility of their cell wall material (fibre) is lower than that of temperate grasses.
-This lower digestibility is due to peculiar structural characteristics such as greater lignifications and lower ratio of mesophyll to parenchyma and bundle sheath material.

-2. Tropical and sub-tropical species also have a lower leaf to stem ratio than temperate species.
-The importance of this is that stem material is typically less digestible than leaf material and its digestibility declines more rapidly with age than that of leaf material as illustrated below.
+- 1. Tropical and sub-tropical grasses have higher cell wall content than do grasses of temperate areas and the digestibility of their cell wall material (fibre) is lower than that of temperate grasses.
+This lower digestibility is due to peculiar structural characteristics such as greater lignifications and lower ratio of mesophyll to parenchyma and bundle sheath material. - 2.
+Tropical and sub-tropical species also have a lower leaf to stem ratio than temperate species.
+The importance of this is that stem mate Whole plant ly less digestible than leaf material and its digestibility declines mc that of leaf material as illustrated below.